JRHauber/LegionBot/README.md

 ### $requestlist

-	This shows all uncompleted requests
+	This shows all uncompleted requests.

 ## Project Commands